 The APEL software has been modified to support loading of this new format into a database by starting a separate loader process with its own configuration file.
 This means that the prototype is capable of extracting the space metrics of the test space, parsing them into the OGF message format then loading the data into the database.

-A lot of the metrics proposed are available in Onedata, although with different keys, and some are not yet available (mainly DOI, ORCIDs, and specific metrics about transfers).
-Additional modifications to the software are thus required to convert the data retrieved from the Onedata API into a format suitable for ingestion by the Accounting Repository.
-This will be achieved in the coming months during the development of the second data accounting prototype.
+A lot of the metrics proposed are available internally to Onedata, but not all of them are exposed by the REST API and the ones that are use different keys, and some are not yet implemented (mainly PIDs, ORCIDs, and specific metrics about transfers).
+Additional modifications to the software are thus required to convert the data retrieved from the Onedata API into a format suitable for ingestion by the Accounting Repository and further collaboration will be required between the Onedata and APEL developers to ensure all the right metrics are exposed.

+Metric collection example

+The integration with OneData has been tested by running the accounting software and pointing an instance of the SSM, modified to allow interaction with a REST endpoint, at an instance of Onedata to extract usage data from a test space containing an image.
+The known “spaceID” was used to query the Onedata REST API hosted at the EGI DataHub for the quota metric of the space (e.g. https://datahub.plgrid.pl/api/v3/oneprovider/metrics/space/1I8DOQUXXiezOAcTpAewz40HVNzy-Sr2mlBZZtEmpA?metric=storage_quota&step=1m) and a JSON response like the following was received: